 Jack: Hey, Hannah.
 Yeah, 110 percent.
 So, since I’ve started working out there … since I’ve changed job I work out in the morning now.
 It’s been a couple of months, and she’s there every day.
 My qualm is, I want to say … we exchange words like hello and are you finished with that?
 But that’s about it basically.

 Jack: Yeah.
 I know.
 I know.
 It must be love.
 And I want to say something more, like would you like to have a shake together, or a this. that or the other?

 Jack: I know, it’s lame.
-Like I said, I see her every single morning, and if things get a bit funny or if she responds weird, I’m going to see her every single morning.
-You know what I mean?
+As I said, I see her every single morning, and if things get a bit funny or if she responds weird, I’m going to see her every single morning.
+Do you know what I mean?
 It’s like, I don’t want to say anything for fear of having to bump into her every single morning.
-And I also think she works there, because her name’s on the board, but I never … like, her face is on the board, but I’ve just never read what it actually is.
+And I also think she works there because her name’s on the board, but I never … like, her face is on the board, but I’ve just never read what it actually is.